Matthew Schultz

-Matthew Schultz (born June 27, 1966, Enid, Oklahoma, United States) is an American musician.
+Matthew Schultz (Enid, Oklahoma, United States) is an American musician.
 He is best known as the creator of the Anti Tank Guitar or A.T.G., used primarily during his work with Lab Report and Pigface, as well as for scoring music for director, Bernard Rose.

 History

 In 1990, Matthew Schultz and Eric Pounder founded the experimental, dark ambient, improvisational, music project Lab Report and were signed to Invisible Records.
 Schultz was the creator of the Anti Tank Guitar or A.T.G.
 Schultz used this instrument on the first four Lab Report albums as well as on the first three Pigface albums.
 Schultz went on as the head of Lab Report and released four more albums with his own record label, Gein.
 The music style of these projects broadened and became increasingly more multi-media.
 Schultz went solo and released seven more albums under his own name.
 He also composed musical scores for Hollywood horror director, Bernard Rose.
 The movies include Ivans Xtc and Snuff-Movie.